firasm/conferencekit/content/chapter02_pre/venue.md

 The venue's rooms for presentations, networking, entertainment, meals must be accessible to all participants.
 You will want to ensure the following:
-•	there are accessible means (elevators, lifts, ramps) for travelling from one room or floor to another
+- there are accessible means (elevators, lifts, ramps) for travelling from one room or floor to another
-•	rooms are large enough for a range of mobilities such as wheelchair users
+- rooms are large enough for a range of mobilities such as wheelchair users
-•	all presenters can access the podium/stage
+- all presenters can access the podium/stage
-•	large rooms have a sound system: microphones, etc.
+- large rooms have a sound system: microphones, etc.
+- smaller rooms are available to use as family rooms, resting and quiet spaces
-•	rooms are not located near roadways, construction, mechanical equipment or have overhead lighting that creates noise and distractions that might cause disturbances for attendees.
+- rooms are not located near roadways, construction, mechanical equipment or have overhead lighting that creates noise and distractions that might cause disturbances for attendees.

 ## Washrooms